-I always learn a ton about people’s interests by hearing about what projects they’re excited about.
-If you’re working on similar things, and want to talk about them more or learn together, I’m always excited to chat (especially if you’re doing the work for social good)!
+I’m usually teaching myself several new things, and this page is a suggestion from a friend about how to share that learning.
+If you’re working on similar things, and want to talk about them more or learn together, I’m always excited to chat (especially if your application is socially beneficial)!

-Here are some current work and personal projects I’m particularly excited about:
+Here are some themes of current personal and work projects I’m particularly excited about.
+Footnotes expand on resources I’m using to learn more:

 Personal Projects

-- Better Polling Methods: Improving our political survey methodology choices to improve our resulting model quality in the 2022 midterm elections4.
+- Better Polling Methods: Improving our political survey methodology choices to improve our resulting model quality in the 2022 midterm elections and beyond6.

 I also want to start building out a broader list of topics that I’ve spent time with or want to do a deeper dive in.
-For example, last winter I spent a ton of time exploring Potential Outcome vs DAG approaches to causal inference.
-In grad school I was particularly focused on the effects of educational polarization in the US, etc. As a future example, I want to do a broader dive into how social media effects culture and politics.
-This is both a personal thing (to track what I’ve been interested in over the years), and a social one (I love sharing resources and working with others to learn these topics).
+For example, in 2021 I spent a ton of time exploring Potential Outcome vs DAG approaches to causal inference.
+In grad school I was particularly focused on the effects of educational polarization in the US, etc. This is both a personal thing (to track what I’ve been interested in over the years), and a social one (I love sharing resources and working with others to learn these topics).

 Footnotes